 Easy access to safe water is a key factor.
 In many parts of the world, people must walk long distances for their water.
 Due to cultural norms, it is usually girls and women who do the water gathering.
 The time required for it each day prevents many girls from attending school.
 Our nearby wells enable girls to get back into the classroom and pursue a much brighter future for themselves and their families.

-Charity Intelligence, the independent organization that monitors more than 800 non-profits across Canada, has repeatedly ranked Lifewater as Canada’s best water-focused charity, and one of Canada’s top 10 overall in terms of the impact that donors are able to achieve with their investment.
+Charity Intelligence, the independent organization that monitors more than 800 non-profits across Canada, has for four consecutive years ranked Lifewater as Canada’s best water-focused charity, and one of Canada’s top 10 overall in terms of the impact that donors are able to achieve with their investment.

-Charity Intelligence has applauded Lifewater for several key attributes, including our accountability to donors (every water project is documented, including photos and GPS coordinates, on our website) and our cost-efficiency (we consistently keep our annual fundraising and administration costs below 10%).
+Charity Intelligence has applauded Lifewater for several key attributes, including our accountability to donors (every water project is documented, including photos and GPS coordinates, on our website) and our cost-efficiency (we consistently keep our annual fundraising and administration costs below 10%, including 5.6% in fiscal 2023).